-In conjunction with the Climate Majority Project launched in 2019, NYCRS stepped up pressure on the 20 largest U.S. publicly traded electric utilities to commit to achieving net-zero carbon emissions by 2050 in order to stay within the 1.5° Celsius global warming limit recommended by the U.N.
+In conjunction with the Climate Majority Project, NYCRS, CalPERS and other investors representing \$1.8 trillion in global assets called on the 20 largest U.S. publicly traded electric utilities to achieve net-zero carbon emissions by 2050 in order to stay within the 1.5° Celsius global warming limit recommended by the U.N.
 Intergovernmental Panel on Climate Change (IPCC).

-Although many utilities have established ambitious carbon reduction goals-including net-zero targets in some cases-a sticking point for the proponent has been their shift from coal generation to increased reliance on lower carbon natural gas, another fossil fuel.
+- Alliance Advisors notes that "although many utilities have established ambitious carbon reduction goals-including net-zero targets in some cases-a sticking point for the [NYCRS] proponent has been their shift from coal generation to increased reliance on lower carbon natural gas, another fossil fuel."

-In 2020, NYCRS is asking three of the utilities-Dominion Energy, Duke Energy and Southern to name independent board chairs to provide stronger oversight to spur their decarbonization process.
+Continuing it's push for net-zero emissions, NYCRS called on three of utilities-Dominion Energy, Duke Energy and Southern-to name independent board chairs to provide stronger oversight to spur their decarbonization process.

-As You Sow separately reached agreements with Duke Energy and Southern to report on their risk of having stranded natural gas assets as the global response to climate change intensifies.
+As You Sow separately reached agreements with Duke Energy and Southern on net-zero emissions after making proposals on net-zero emissions and reporting on the risk of having stranded natural gas assets as the global response to climate change intensifies.
 Similar proposals at Dominion Energy, PNM Resources and Sempra Energy were omitted as substantially implemented.